 What are the basic parts of Pituitary Gland?

-- Anterior pituitary gland lobe (70%)
+- Anterior pituitary gland lobe (adenohypophysis) – about 70% of the gland

-- Posterior pituitary gland lobe (25%)
+- Posterior pituitary gland lobe (neurohypophysis) – about 25%

-Anterior Pituitary Gland Lobe (70%) | Middle Lobe (5%) | Posterior Pituitary Gland lobe (25%) |
+| Anterior pituitary gland lobe (70%) | Middle lobe of pituitary gland (5%) | Posterior pituitary gland lobe (25%) |

 Anterior Pituitary gland lobe

 “Andreas Vesalius” described the pituitary body in 1543.
-The anterior pituitary hormones are tropic (trophikosG =nourishing) or tropins (troposG =turning) in nature, stimulating the secretion of all these hormones from target organs.
+The anterior pituitary hormones are tropic (trophikosG = nourishing) or tropins (troposG = turning) in nature, stimulating the secretion of all these hormones from target organs.
 Hormones secreted by the anterior pituitary are,

 1. Growth Hormone (GH)